connorskees/file-inspector/README.md

-Simple site for inspecting the contents of PNG files.
+Simple site for inspecting the contents of PNG and GIF files.
 Parses ICCP and EXIF metadata.